Trump Signs New Order Blocking Arrivals From 6 Majority-Muslim Countries

 Like the initial order signed Jan.
 27, the new executive order bars arrivals from specific majority-Muslim countries for 90 days and suspends the entire U.S. refugee program for 120 days.
 It also caps the total number of refugees admitted this fiscal year at 50,000, instead of 110,000.

 But there are a series of differences.
 The ban announced Monday no longer includes Iraq.
 It explicitly doesn't apply to lawful permanent residents (green card holders) or existing visa holders.
-It will have a delayed implementation — going into effect at 12:01 a.m.
-ET on March 16.
 Syrian refugees are not banned indefinitely.
-And refugees already formally scheduled for travel to the U.S. will be permitted to enter the country.
+Refugees already formally scheduled for travel to the U.S. will be permitted to enter the country.

+The new order also omits a section about prioritizing refugees from minority religions in their home countries.
+That's the part of the initial order that, as NPR's Domenico Montanaro has reported, "indicates prioritizing Christians," and was one reason the order was challenged as a form of "Muslim ban."

+The order signed Monday will have a delayed implementation — going into effect at 12:01 a.m.
+ET on March 16 — to avoid the chaotic situation created by the initial order, with people in transit when their visas were nullified.

 The new order blocks people traveling from Sudan, Syria, Iran, Libya, Somalia and Yemen.
 Iraq is no longer included because, the administration says, it has pledged to "increase cooperation with the U.S." and share more information about its citizens.

-A senior administration official told reporters about another reason: Iraq has agreed to the "timely repatriation" of Iraqi citizens in the U.S. who are slated for deportation, the officials aid.
+A senior administration official told reporters about another reason: Iraq has agreed to the "timely repatriation" of Iraqi citizens in the U.S. who are slated for deportation, the official said.
 As of last summer, Iraq was one of 23 countries considered "recalcitrant" for refusing to cooperate with the U.S. in deporting their citizens.

 "Recalcitrant countries" were raised as an issue in a separate executive order, but weren't mentioned in either of the orders on visas and travel.
 Some "recalcitrant" countries, including Iran and Libya, are affected by the visa ban; most are not.